 Walking Tour

-Start your Granada itinerary with a walking tour to get acquainted with the city and its history.
+Start your 2 day Granada itinerary with a walking tour to become acquainted with the city and its history.

 This is a great way to get a feel for the city and orient yourself on where the main sights and neighborhoods are.

 If your budget prefers a free tour, Feel the City offers a great 2.5 hour walking tour.
-Keep in mind that the free tours can get fairly large especially if you are visiting during high season.
+Keep in mind that free tours can get fairly large, especially if you're visiting during high season.
+They also aren't "free" since a tip is expected for the guide.

 Churros con chocolate